Gemma-Analytics/gemma-sql-style/README.md

 ```

 * Starting and closing CTE parentheses are on the same line if you have multiple CTEs (easier to out-comment)
-* dbt: Always have clean "import" CTEs that just a reference to other dbt models at the start - this way you make it clear which models are references, and the sources are reusable for different calculations within the query
+* dbt: Always have clean "import" CTEs that consist just of a reference to other dbt models at the start - this way you make it clear which models are references, and the sources are reusable for different calculations within the query
 * Optional: When using CTEs, have a final CTE called "final" at the end of the model